Supporting and encouraging community-based organisations in Kibera.

 Your money also helps to support our other initiatives in the area, helping us to foster an independent community in Kibera for the long term that will make a difference for years to come.

-The Covid 19 pandemic temporarily curtailed team visits from the UK, but that didn't mean that activities stopped; in fact, they stepped up a gear because of community feeding initiatives.
-Our regular projects are progressing and continue to be supported by the UK team, albeit remotely.
-In September 2022 we were able to make a reconnaissance visit with a small team to assess the projects on the ground and begin to plan our next steps with our local partners.
+The Covid-19 pandemic temporarily curtailed team visits from the UK, but that didn't mean that activities stopped; in fact, they stepped up a gear.
+And now our regular projects continue to be supported by the UK team, both remotely on a day-to-day basis, and via in-person teams that visit twice a year.
 Check out our blog and our New Community Kibera Facebook page to keep up with current activities.

-Tempted to come?
-Even if there's only a small chance of you participating in this or a future trip or contributing in another way, contact us at newcommunitykibera@gmail.com to start a conversation.
-It doesn't commit you to anything at this stage, but who knows where it may lead?
+Are you tempted to come?
+Even if there's only a small chance of you participating in a future trip or contributing in another way, contact us at newcommunitykibera@gmail.com to start a conversation.
+Many of these conversations have started with "I don't have much to offer" but have quickly developed into conversations around how much UK skills can benefit the Kibera community.
+A conversation doesn't commit you to anything at this stage, but who knows where it may lead?